Skip to Main Content

 Before you begin to search

-• Develop some more focused questions that you might want to focus on
+3. Develop more focused questions you might want to explore

-• Further define your topic - avoid being too broad (or you will never be able to cover it all) or too narrow (you may not find enough information)
+4. Refine your topic—make sure it’s not too broad (you won’t be able to cover it all) or too narrow (you may struggle to find enough information)

-• Not sure if your topic is too broad or too narrow?
-You might have to do a bit more searching and reading to find out.
+💡 Not sure if your topic is too broad or too narrow?
+Try doing a bit more searching and reading to find out.

 Evaluating Sources Using RADAR